Light4GS: Lightweight Compact 4D Gaussian Splatting Generation via Context Model: Method

 \subsection{STP: Spatio-temporal Significance Pruning}

 Vanilla 4DGS reduces computation and storage overhead by pruning low-opacity primitives during training.
 However, this approach overlooks each primitive's \textit{impact range} on view rendering; high-opacity primitives, for instance, might affect only a few pixels.
 Additionally, primitives that cover a large portion of pixels in one frame may contribute minimally in the next.
-Ignorance of these factors leads to limited effectiveness of the primitive pruning.\\ For this concern, a critical challenge in 4DGS is accurately capturing the global impact of each primitive on rendering quality.
+Ignorance of these factors leads to limited effectiveness of the primitive pruning.

+For this concern, a critical challenge in 4DGS is accurately capturing the global impact of each primitive on rendering quality.
 In 4DGS, each primitive is capable of deforming over time to account for scene dynamics, and this deformability enables us to assess the significance of one primitive across multiple frames.
-Building on this capability, we propose a spatio-temporal pruning strategy (STP) that evaluates each Gaussian's contribution by calculating its intersection with viewing pixels over all timestamps.
+Building on this capability, we propose STP that evaluates each Gaussian's contribution by calculating its intersection with viewing pixels over all timestamps.
 The global significance score of the $j$-th deformable primitive $\text{S}_j$ is defined by aggregating its contributions across all timestamps and views as:

-where $\text{M}$ is number of views at each timestamp, $\text{H}, \text{W}$ are height and width of the rendered view. $\mathbf{1}(\cdot)$ is an indicator function that returns $1$ if the deformed primitive intersects with the viewing ray $r_{i,t}$ at timestamp $t$, and $0$ otherwise. $\sigma_j$ is the opacity of the primitive, and $\gamma(\Sigma_{j,t})$ is the normalized volume of primitive $j$ calculated from its covariance matrix $\Sigma_{j,t}$ at time $t$.
+where $\text{M}$ is number of views at each timestamp, $\text{H}, \text{W}$ are height and width of the rendered view. $\mathbf{1}(\cdot)$ is an indicator function that returns $1$ if the deformed primitive intersects with the viewing ray $r_{i,t}$ at timestamp $t$, and $0$ otherwise. {$T_{j,i,t}=\prod_{k<j}(1-\alpha_{k,i,t})$ denotes the per-pixel transmittance in alpha compositing, where $\alpha_{k,i,t}$ is the per-pixel opacity contributed by primitive $k$ at pixel $(i,t)$. $\sigma_j$ is the opacity of the primitive, and $\gamma(\Sigma_{j,t})$ is the normalized volume of primitive $j$ calculated from its covariance matrix $\Sigma_{j,t}$ at time $t$.
 During training, we periodically rank deformable primitives according to their spatio-temporal significance scores, $\text{S}_j$, and prune the least significant ones based on a predefined ratio.
 This approach greatly improves training efficiency by reducing the number of primitives to be processed, while optimizing the remaining primitives.
 Consequently, the retained primitives adapt to mitigate any potential quality loss from STP, preserving rendering quality despite the reduced model complexity.